 Most tax preparers complete returns for multiple clients.
-When using My Account you can have all your clients’ accounts listed under one login ID, allowing you to see all your accounts at once.
+When using My DOR you can have all your clients’ accounts listed under one user ID, allowing you to see all your accounts at once.
 You can sort your list by Name, Account ID, or Period.
 This is a simpler and safer option then creating different user IDs and passwords for each client because you only need to remember and safeguard one user ID and password.
 Also, it is not recommended that you share your user ID with your clients or co-workers.

-If your client has already set up My Account for his business, ask him or her to add you as a user using your login ID and e-mail address.
-That account will then show up under your login ID with your other clients.
+If your client has already set up My DOR for his business, ask him or her to add you as a user using your user ID and e-mail address.
+That account will then show up under your user ID with your other clients.
 When your client adds you as a user, he can choose to give you preparer and/or payer status.
 For more about this, see “The difference between administrator and account manager” below.